thunknyc/emacs-treadmill/README.md

 network REPL, in which Treadmill evaluates code.
 Again, no user serviceable parts inside.

-3. A `*treadmill-interaction*` buffer, the buffer in which human interaction takes place.
+3. A `*treadmill*` buffer, the buffer in which human interaction takes place.

 ## License